 Beatriz is interested in methodology research in clinical trials, including the design, analysis and implementation of complex designs and improving efficiency of dental trials.
 Beatriz is currently enrolled as a PhD studend in Applied Health Sciences at the University of Aberdeen and her thesis is entitled "Complex designs in randomised clinical trials – a case study in dentistry" (learn more here).
 It is focused on cluster factorial randomised trials and in particular split-plot designs and improving their design and reporting, as well as different methodological challenges in dental trials.
 Beatriz also has an interest in methods regarding implementation of research findings into clinical practice and dissemination of research and developing methodology to elicit patient's and public's opinions on numerical aspects of trials.

 Beatriz is the Principal Investigator of a Wellcome Trust Fellowship Development Fund on patient and public involvement in numerical aspects of trials and the Co-Principal Investigator of the TiPTAP project (Training in Practice Targeting Antibiotic Prescribing (TiPTAP): A Randomised Controlled Trial) funded by NHS Education.

 Beatriz is the statistician for the TRiaDS initiative - Transaltion Research in a Dental Setting and has been working in several audit & feedback projects as part of her role.
-She is responsible for the data monitoring and analysis of the following randomised controlled trials, including several dental trials: IQuaD, INTERVAL, REFLECT, SCRIPT.
+She is the trial statistician in a number of randomised controlled trials, including several dental trials: IQuaD, INTERVAL, REFLECT, SCRIPT.
 Beatriz is the statistician working the diagnostic accuracy longitudinal study EDNA.

 Beatriz was awarded the Santader Mobility Award in 2017 to work on the efficient collection of dental outcomes in trials at the University of Munster.